circleguard/circlecore/source/replay-containers.rst

     # 10th, 11th, 20th, and 25th replays on the map
     m3 = Map(221777, spn="10, 11, 20, 25")

-We can also select replays set with a certain mod combination.
+We can also select replays set with a certain mod combination:

 .. code-block:: python